smithy-lang/smithy/docs/source-2.0/spec/type-refinement-traits.rst

     }

-The ``@default`` trait on a structure member can be set to ``null`` to explicitly indicate that the member is optional or to override the default value requirement of a targeted shape.
+The ``@default`` trait on a structure member can be set to ``null`` to explicitly indicate that the member has no default value or to override the default value requirement of a targeted shape.

 .. code-block:: smithy